-When using the standard deployment methods of Galera Cluster, nodes run directly on the server hardware - interacting directly with the operating system (that is, Linux, FreeBSD).
+When using the standard deployment methods of Galera Cluster, nodes run directly on the server hardware - interacting directly with the operating system, that is, Linux or FreeBSD (FreeBSD is available up to Galera Cluster for MySQL 5.7).
 By contrast, with container deployments nodes run in containerized virtual environments on the server.
 You may find containers useful in building portable deployments across numerous machines, when testing applications or scripting installations, or when isolating processes for security.